wanghaisheng/responsive-landing-page-starter/content/blog/en/python-environment-variables-a-primer.md

 Often when you are programming, you want your environment variable to persist.
 One way to accomplish this is to store them in a file: for example, a `.env` file.

-To store environment variables in a .env file, first, you must create a `.env` file in your project directory.
+To store environment variables in a `.env` file, you must create a `.env` file in your project directory.

  First, create a new project.